chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 #### `inline` Layout properties

-- Inline is tricky.
-  - Keep in mind which properties are ignored by the browser for `inline` elements: width, height, top & bottom margins.
+<u>Summary of `inline` 's trickiness</u>

+- The `width` and `height` properties is ignored by the browser and does not determine the **actual content area**.
+The actual content area is determined by the browser.
+- **Properties ignored by the browser** for `inline` elements: `width`, `height`, `margins`.
+Since browser ignores these CSS properties, we can't calculate the space this contained element would take unless we know the actual width and height of the content.
+- **Properties not ignored by browser**: left and right `margins`, top and bottom `padding`.
+Borders. `inline` element.
-  - Overlap: Also keep in mind how the top & bottom padding and borders may extend beyond the boundaries of the `inline` element's content area, to overlap with content above or below the text.
+- **Overlap**: Also keep in mind how the top & bottom padding and borders may extend beyond the boundaries of the `inline` element's content area.
 This means that if there is content above or below the `inline` element, it will overlap with the top or bottom border / padding  of that `inline` element.
 This behavior should be avoided.

 <u>Which dimension properties not ignored by browser for `inline elements`</u>